-The provision balance is comprised of an accrual for retroactive salary to senior management.
-There is uncertainty with respect to the amount of this provision, and also with respect to the timing of the payment of this provision, which is dependent on the cash flows of the Company.
+The provision balance is comprised of an accrual for retroactive salary to former senior management.
+Currently there is uncertainty with respect to the amount and validity of this provision, and also with respect to the timing of any such payment of this provision, which is dependent on the cash flows of the Company.